adobe-apiplatform/umapi-documentation/docs/en/api/ActionsCmds.md

 }]
 ```

-* Updating user's _Email_ metadata but also chnage the domain part
+* Updating user's _Email_ metadata but also change the domain part
 >__Requirement__: used domains should be claimed and added to same Admin Console Directory
 ```json
 [{